 Oklahoma drug possession with intent to distribute is a felony punishable by two years to life in prison and up to $20,000 in fines.

 In an effort to minimize drug abuse and illegal drug distribution in Oklahoma, district attorneys aggressively prosecute Oklahoma drug crimes.
 Whether the charge is possession for personal use, possession of drug paraphernalia, possession with intent to distribute, manufacture or cultivation, or drug trafficking, prosecutors will vigorously seek the harshest penalties allowed.

-Anyone arrested for a drug offense in Oklahoma should contact an experienced defense lawyer immediately for a case evaluation and for expert legal advice.
+Anyone arrested for a drug offense in Oklahoma should contact an experienced defense lawyer immediately.